ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Introduction

 We work on two datasets commonly used in ZSL, Caltech-UCSD-Birds 200-2011 (CUB) \cite{WahCUB_200_2011} and Oxford Flowers (FLO) \cite{nilsback2008automated}, to verify the effectiveness of our method on UZSIT task.
 We also generalize our model to traditional ZSL tasks, and find that our model can achieve significant improvement over state-of-the-art ZSL methods on CUB and FLO datasets.

 The remaining part is organized as follows: We present a brief over review of related works in Section \ref{sec:related work}.
 We detail the problem formulation of UZSIT and a description of our approach in Section \ref{sec:framework}.
 The datasets and experimental results are reported in Section~\ref{sec:exps}.
-Finally, we summarize our work and present several future directions in the Section \ref{sec:conclusion}.
+Finally, we summarize our work in the Section \ref{sec:conclusion}.